Securiti announces a $75M Series C Funding RoundView

 A detailed privacy notice should address the following questions:

-A GDPR-compliant privacy notice is crucial for assisting clients in making informed choices regarding their personal data and essentially controlling how the business collects, uses, processes, shares, and discloses it.
+A General Data Protection Regulation (GDPR)-compliant privacy notice is crucial for assisting clients in making informed choices regarding their personal data and essentially controlling how the business collects, uses, processes, shares, and discloses it.

 As per Article 12 of the GDPR, businesses must notify the data subject of any information about the processing of their data and the rights available to them.
 This is considered to be the privacy notice requirement under GDPR.